LifeSpan Treadmills Reviewed

 Have You Ever Used a LifeSpan Treadmill?

-If you're using or have used a LifeSpan, chances are visitors of this site would love to hear from you.
+If you've tried using a LifeSpan, chances are visitors of this site would love to hear from you.
 It's fun, free and easy to do.

 Tell us what you like or hate about the company and/or its treadmills.
 We want to hear from an actual owner/user whether or not this brand is worth purchasing.
 We need you to help prevent buyers from making a costly mistake.